Elastic-Softworks/worldenv/editor/README.md

 Compiles and packages projects for deployment.
 Generates production builds for web browsers and desktop platforms (via Electron).

-## WORLDSRC Language
+## WORLDC Language

-WORLDEDIT includes WORLDSRC, a hybrid programming language that combines C/C++ performance with TypeScript/JavaScript flexibility.
-WORLDSRC serves as a superset of C, C++, and TypeScript, allowing mixed-language programming in a single unified syntax.
+WORLDEDIT includes WORLDC, a hybrid programming language that combines C/C++ performance with TypeScript/JavaScript flexibility.
+WORLDC serves as a superset of C, C++, and TypeScript, allowing mixed-language programming in a single unified syntax.

 ### Language Features